All Episodes

 Having more fun than a human being should be allowed to have.

-Because all of a sudden they're acting like we have an enemy.
+I mean, they're really confusing me because all of a sudden they're acting like we have an enemy.

-All of a sudden they're acting like we need to be worried about these Arabs.
+All of a sudden, they're acting like we need to be worried about these Arabs.

 We can't trust any Arab.

-You do you want to talk about profiling?
+You want to talk about profiling?

-They won't let us profile in the airports, but we can profile this port deal all day long and say just because it's a bunch of Arabs, we can't sell it.
+They won't let us profile in the airports, but we can profile this port deal all day long and say, just because it's a bunch of Arabs, we can't sell it.

 They want to stop the spying program.